tsaimogono/TSAMOG500.BCL.2024.B1.TSAI.MOGONO.DJS07/README.md

 npm run dev
 ```

 This will start the development server and open the application in your default web browser.
-You should see the Meme Generator application running at` http://localhost:5173/`.
+You should see the Meme Generator application running at`.

 ## Usage